 Through a simple application process, the DRM's TEP staff will determine which amplified, captioned, or voice-activated telephone and call signaler will meet your needs.

 To apply, download and complete the TEP application form.
-You can either print the application and complete it by hand, or you can complete it using Adobe Acrobat Reader and then print it down.
 Once you have filled out your application, sign the form and send to to DRM, along with:

 - Verification of disability (note from doctor, an audiogram, or diploma from a school for the blind or Deaf)

 - Proof of current (within the past 12 months) household income for all family members (tax returns, pay stubs, Social Security award letters, or bank statements)

 DRM's TEP staff will use the information in your application to select the best phone for you.

 Once you are approved as a lending (no cost) client, we will send the phone directly to your home.
 Installation is easy; with amplified phones you just plug them into the phone and electrical outlets, and start making phone calls.